 Hearts here!
 Hearts there!
 Hearts, hearts everywhere!

-It’s time for Valentine’s Day activities, which means we have hearts all over the place, including in our Valentine’s ten frame counting cards!
+It’s time for preschool Valentine’s Day activities, which means we have hearts all over the place, including in our Valentine’s ten frame counting cards!

 My preschoolers love them.
 In February, we always do a friendship preschool theme where we learn how being loving, kind, and caring makes us good and happy friends!